 Critically, you must then apply management and technical skills to be able to prioritise and ultimately fix the problem.

 Once you've got a fix in place, it's tempting to just keep measuring the Leading Metric that is associated to.
 For example; if your constraint was that your Pull Requests were too big, you could monitor the Pull Request Size metric as it keeps going further and further down.
 However, there becomes a point at which it is no longer the constraint.

 There becomes a point where the constraint is broken and the area for optimisation moves elsewhere.
 Instead of focussing on local metrics, look at the Global North Star metrics.
 When constraints are broken, begin the process afresh to identify and break the new constraint.

 Be careful to not let inertia lead you to continuously optimise something that is no longer the constraint.

 This is a simplified and applied version of an optimisation process known as Theory of Constraints.
 For a more generic version of this process, see The Goal by Eliyahu M. Goldratt.

 A summary video from Goldratt can be found here:

-Below we've included some rule-of-thumb tips we've found have helped teams cut their Cycle Time.
-This is what we've found to be the best (and easiest) ways to improve Cycle Time:
+Below we've included some rule-of-thumb tips we've found have helped teams cut their Change Lead Time.
+This is what we've found to be the best (and easiest) ways to improve Change Lead Time: